 I love being able to offer parents evidence-based information, reassurance, and guidance as they work to overcome challenges that arise.
 New parenthood is a tender time in our lives, and in our culture we don't always have the support we may need.
 I am excited to be part of the team.

 Knitting, playing with my kids outside, playing the piano, listening to true crime podcasts

-I want to support other parents to achieve their breastfeeding goals.
-Sometimes it means our goals must be modified--I know how important it is, and I truly understand the value of having support and care throughout the breastfeeding journey.
+I want to support other parents in achieving their breastfeeding goals.
+Sometimes it can mean our goals must be modified--I know how important it is, and I truly understand the value of having support and care throughout the breastfeeding journey.

 Be gentle with yourself.
 Reach out for help.
 You are doing an amazing job.
 Believe this: you are exactly the parent your baby needs.
 Breastfeeding is sometimes hard and perhaps doesn't look the way you imagined it would look, but you aren't alone, and we can help you work through the challenges that arise.